GuiyangLuo/5G-VANET/README.md

 # Installation
 1. Clone the 5G VANET repository;
 2. Replace the WiFi module with this new module;
-3. Install two module cgame and cgamemac (the codes is located in src/)
+3. Install two module cgame and cgamemac (the codes are located in src/)
 4. Compile the NS3.21 environment by following command:

     ./waf build